Pitman, PA, to Philadelphia, PA

-Picture 216,000 eggs.
-That’s a lot of eggs!
-The FarmLink Project helped deliver this many eggs from High Family Farms (High Farms LLC) in Pitman, Pennsylvania to Philabundance in Philadelphia, Pennsylvania between two deliveries on July 1st and July 17th.
-Throughout June and July thus far, The FarmLink Project also worked with farmer Merlin High of High Family Farms to separately bring over 415,000 eggs to communities in Pennsylvania, Maryland, and New York, including La Morada Restaurant in Bronx, NY and Food Not Bombs in Philadelphia, Pennsylvania.
-The FarmLink Project partnered with Merlin once again for this delivery and continues to work with High Family Farms to deliver eggs to food insecure communities.
+That’s a lot of eggs—216,000 to be exact!
+The Farmlink Project helped deliver this many eggs from High Family Farms (High Farms LLC) in Pitman, Pennsylvania to Philabundance in Philadelphia, Pennsylvania between two deliveries on July 1 and 17.
+Throughout June and July thus far, The Farmlink Project also worked with farmer Merlin High of High Family Farms to separately bring over 415,000 eggs to communities in Pennsylvania, Maryland, and New York, including La Morada Restaurant in Bronx, NY and Food Not Bombs in Philadelphia, Pennsylvania.
+The Farmlink Project partnered with Merlin once again for this delivery and continues to work with High Family Farms to deliver eggs to food insecure communities.

 By Olivia Groell July 20, 2020

 Philabundance, one of the Delaware Valley’s largest hunger relief organizations, has a mission to drive hunger from our communities today and end hunger for good.
-Prior to Covid-19, Philabundance served approximately 90,000 people at risk of food insecurity a week across its nine county service area, 30% of whom are children and 16% are seniors.
-Since the Covid-19 crisis hit Greater Philadelphia, Philabundance’s network of 350 partner agencies have reported up to a 60% increase in clients.
+Prior to COVID-19, Philabundance served approximately 90,000 people at risk of food insecurity a week across its nine-county service area, 30 percent of whom are children and 16 percent are seniors.
+Since the COVID-19 crisis hit Greater Philadelphia, Philabundance’s network of 350 partner agencies have reported up to a 60 percent increase in clients.
 To help combat this growing need, Philabundance has been creating and delivering “emergency food boxes” to help community members facing food insecurity.